JuanModzelewski/Calorie-tracker/README.md

 | 4.
 Select the Meal Schedule | ![Entry Meal](/assets/readme-images/meal-selection.jpg) |
 | 5.
 Enter the desired serving size of Item | ![Item Name](/assets/readme-images/item-serving-size.jpg) |

-- Entry is then added to the Tracker and user is returned to the Calorie Tracker
+- The entry is then added to the Tracker and the user is returned to the Calorie Tracker

 ### Remove Item From Tracker